Should I Wait to Sell or List Now?

 Sellers who are prepared—who understand their position and have clarity around their next steps—are the ones most able to act when those windows appear.

-Those who are waiting for certainty often find that the moment passes before it ever feels definitive.
+Those who wait for certainty often find that the moment passes before it ever feels definitive.

 Final Thought